shxpark/Hackathon2018/chatbot/README.md

 Although it is not a requirement to use [Microsoft's Bot Framework](https://dev.botframework.com), an application shell in JavaScript has been provided to help get you started.
 Download the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases) to debug and develop locally.

+### Bot Framework

+To use the Bot Framework, be sure to have [Node.JS](https://nodejs.org/en/) installed, and we recommend a text editor like [Visual Studio Code](https://code.visualstudio.com).
+On the command line, go into the "shell" folder and install the Node modules.

+    npm install

+To run the bot:

+    node app.js

+With the bot running, open the Bot Framework Emulator, click on the URL bar, and select `http://localhost:3978/api/messages`.
+The emulator will then be interfacing with your chatbot.
+Type "hello" to interact with it.

 ## Challenge

 It's easy to build a bot; it's hard to build a useful bot.